As a blue world rolls underneath you,

 smelly with caked sunshine and dead sea,

-Slip this mildewed machine of adventure over the tank,
+Slip this mildewed machine of adventure over the

 Cold to your careful fingers, unfeeling,